Andy Vargas

 Vargas won a special election to the House of Representatives in 2017 upon the resignation of longtime incumbent Brian Dempsey.
 He defeated school committeeman Paul Magliocchetti in the primary, and Republican nominee Shaun Toohey in the general election.
-Vargas ran unopposed in 2018 and 2020.
+Vargas has run unopposed in every election since 2018.

-In 2021, Vargas announced that he would run for the State Senate the next year upon the retirement of incumbent Diana DiZoglio.
-However, due to redistricting changing the district lines, Vargas withdrew his candidacy a few months later.
-He ran for re-election to the House unopposed in 2022.
+In August 2021, Vargas announced his candidacy for the State Senate seat being vacated by incumbent Diana DiZoglio, who was retiring to run for state auditor.
+However, due to redistricting, Vargas withdrew his candidacy and instead successfully ran for re-election to the House.

+Vargas is a proponent of increasing the housing supply in Massachusetts.
+He was a member of "YIMBYs For Harris."